How to Avoid the IRS Underpayment Penalty in 2025

 Subtract credits (e.g., Child Tax Credit) and W-2 withholding.
 Divide the remainder by four for quarterly payments.
 Use IRS Form 1040-ES to stay accurate.

-Safe Harbor Rules: Your Shield to Avoid Tax Penalty for Underpayment
+Safe Harbor Rules: Your Shield Against IRS Underpayment Penalties

-Safe harbor rules help you avoid penalties when income swings:
+These IRS safe harbor rules can help you avoid penalties when your income swings:

 • Pay at least 90% of this year’s tax, or